exlskills/course-ASAP-learn-ux-design/00_UX Design ASAP/01_Discover/01_Strategy/index.md

 ### Understanding strategy

 One of the most important things we need to do in order to *face a UX project* is to understand the *context* of the project.
-What kind of company we are working with, Who is involved,
+What kind of company we are working with, who is involved?

 This is the most important thing we need to understand about a project.
 As Jesse James Garret states in his famous book, The Elements of User Experience, the most common reason why most projects fail is that nobody ever bothered to ask some very basic questions…